 Top 5 Healthy Salsas

-Their overall objective was to determine which salsas on the market are to be considered the healthiest while still tasting good.
+The staff of Prevention Magazine performed a research study about foods in 2006.
+Their objective was to determine which salsas on the market are to be considered the healthiest while still tasting good.

 The Prevention Magazine results:

 MEDIUM: Herdez Medium Salsa Casera (This is my favorite! - Herdez is the bbest in red and green salsas in my opinion).

 GREEN SALSA: Santa Barbara.

 BLACK BEAN SALSA: Newman's Own.

 - 1/8 teaspoon dry mustard, or 1/2 teaspoon bottled prepared mustard

 - 1/8 teaspoon EACH, salt and ground pepper

 - ¼ cup red radishes sliced into thin rounds

 - ¼ cup seeded cucumber cut into short matchsticks